 The power of nature to bring us immediately to the present must be primally wired into us.
 In workshops I often ask people to share what mindfulness was to them before they ever heard that word, and the answers are astonishingly consistent.
 “Watching for shooting stars on a summer night,” “listening to the rain fall on a tent on a camping trip,” “gazing at the embers of a campfire,” “digging in my grandmother’s garden” and other sensory, nature-based experiences come up again and again.

 So on Earth Day, honor nature by spending some time away from technology and in the majesty of what this earth offers.
-Look to nature for inspiration, see how you can connect with the natural world.
+Look to mindfulness in nature for inspiration, see how you can connect with the natural world.

 Two Mindfulness Practices to Help You Tune Into Nature on Earth Day—Or Any Day